Take a minute and look around (or at least visualize) your office. Come on . . . give it a try.

 When I look around mine, I see a space painted in calming colors, with comfy chairs and a few tasteful Zen-inspired decorations.
 My credentials, there to inspire trust in my abilities, are hanging on the wall and soft, relaxing music is sometimes playing in the background.

 I imagine that many of you have similar surroundings.
 Now think about the last hospital that you were in.
 Was it a similar environment?

 When you think about your hospital, do you even see the background of the rooms, or does the medical equipment jump out at you instead?

 Esther Sternberg, MD, a neuroimmunologist, medical researcher, and expert in the healing qualities of space has many thought-provoking insights on this issue.

 The idea that hospitals can be, not just treatment space but healing space, is something that we as practitioners need to take seriously.

-To learn more about mind and body medicine, click here.
+To learn more about mind and body medicine, check out our courses.

 What are your own personal insights into the idea of healing spaces?
 Please leave a comment below.